stephenmcd/django-socketio/README.rst

     * ``DJANGO_SOCKETIO_HOST`` - The host to bind the server to.
     * ``DJANGO_SOCKETIO_PORT`` - The numeric port to bind the server to.

+These settings are only used when their values are not specified as arguments to the ``runserver_socketio`` command, which always takes precedence.

 Channels
 ========